skupperproject/skupper/doc/tls/README.md

 TLS errors logged by Skupper routers are relatively common, and do not always indicate a problem on their own.
-Because Skupper routers use TLS connections for everything, ANY connectivity issue _becomes_ a TLS error.
+Because Skupper routers use TLS connections for everything, ANY connectivity issue will surface as a TLS error.
 For example, any router in the network getting rescheduled or stopped will likely manifest a TLS error somewhere.

 When there is a Link in the network that appears broken, begin by verifying connectivity before looking at TLS specific issues.